aws/aws-cdk-rfcs/text/0031-integ-testing.md

 However, to achieve this effectively, the test cases will need to deploy the app it defines.
 We do not have a way to deploy CDK applications programmatically.

+## Appendix B - Assertions

+All contest assertions are AWS Lambda functions at their core.
+Each assertion is associated to an AWS CloudFormation custom resource.
+They all use a single provider.

+This provider simply invokes the lambda function specified by the assertion, collects its results and writes them into a pre-configured log stream in AWS Logs associated with this test run.